FAQs – Application Matters

 How will I be accomodated while I am at Dickinson?

-Teaching Assistants and Program Assistants are given single rooms on campus.
-These are mainly in the so-called International House, which is one of the “Special Interest” houses on campus.
-Spring semester students share rooms with another person, which is normal for most students at Dickinson.
+Teaching Assistants are given single rooms on campus.
+Program Assistants as well as Spring semester students share dorm rooms with another person, which is normal for most students at Dickinson.
 All of the rooms are equipped with a bed, a desk, a dresser, and a wardrobe or closet.
 Bathrooms are usually shared.
+Usually all Bremen students are housed mainly in the so-called International House, which is one of the “Special Interest” houses on campus.